 If you manage a big site you’ll want to consider a full-time GA specialist to get to grips with your data.
-If you can’t bring in a permanent employee consider getting time-boxed help from a consultant (such as Lanalytics!).
-Spend a bit of time working with them so that you can use their data – sit down with a question about your users and go through the data together.
+If you can’t bring in a permanent employee consider getting help from a consultant (such as Lanalytics!).
+Spend a bit of time working with them to get really useful insights, they’ll help you track your performance and meet your goals.
 Ask them to explain anything you don’t understand, and make sure they really listen to your needs – it’s their job to help you get results.

 Learn it yourself: pair with specialist

 If you want to learn GA yourself it’s ideal to have a specialist on-site to help you find what you need amongst the confusing interface and terminology.
 You’ll be able to get help with questions when they arise, such as ‘Are users actually clicking on that 6 pt link that’s 3 km down the bottom of the page?’
-If you have someone at your work you can pester them relentlessly.
-Just be prepared to provide chocolate.
+This is the easiest way to learn.

 Learn it yourself: training courses and online tutorials

-If you don’t have the luxury of an on-site specialist, try a certified course or do online training such as the Google Analytics Academy.
-It’s difficult to learn about all of the reports, terminology and quirks of GA in a training session, so if you decide to go to a course it’s a good idea to define the main things you’d like to find out about your site before you attend.
-You can ask the trainer to show you how to track these, because training is often very broad.
+If you don’t have an on-site specialist, try a certified course or do online training such as the free Google Analytics Academy.
+It’s difficult to learn about all of the reports, terminology and quirks of GA in a training session, so if you decide to go to a paid course it’s a good idea to define the main things you’d like to know and ask the instructor if they’ll cover these before you book into the session.
 Likewise find bite-sized online tutorials that meet your specific goals – you’ll get lost if you try to learn everything.
 Units 2 & 3 of the Beginner’s Course of the Google Analytics Academy are a good place to start.
 Also don’t be afraid to Google!
 There are lots of good blogs to answer your questions – even specialists need to Google all the time.

 Assign site measurement to a team member